gnoliyil/fuchsia/docs/concepts/packages/package.md

    with the `pm build` tool.
 This file maps the user-facing file names of a package to the Merkle root of those files.

+If the package declares subpackages, the `meta/` directory also contains:

+* `meta/fuchsia.pkg/subpackages`

+   The subpackages file.
+This is a JSON file that contains the name and version of each declared subpackage.
+From the perspective of the parent package, the subpackage name is used as a relative package URL when resolving the subpackage.

+   Package build tools traverse subpackage references (declared through build dependency declarations and package manifest files that reference other package manifest files for each subpackage) to compute the version (package hash) of each subpackage and generate the `subpackages` file.

 Additionally, the `meta/` directory can contain files such as a component manifest.
 For more information on component manifests, see [Component manifests](/docs/concepts/components/v2/component_manifests.md).